 Increased use of these trails could lead to use conflicts and trail degradation.
 However, any additional use of the Tahoe Rim Trail and/or Van Sickle Connector Trail resulting from the proposed projects would be operated consistent with the intended use and management of these trails.
-As documented in Chapter 2 (Section 2.3.5), Heavenly Mountain Resort would be responsible for monitoring the trails and providing an additional "fair share" (either monitory or in kind) support to operate and maintain the trail to the Trail Management Objectives.
-Fair share would be established by establishing a baseline prior to the project and monitoring after the project.
+Additionally, as discussed above, use levels on the Van Sickle Connector Trail and Tahoe Rim Trail in this area are currently relatively low.
+There are other trails in the Lake Tahoe Basin (Flume and Corral, for example) that experience extremely high levels of use and are successfully managed and do not experience trail degradation.
+It is expected that trail conditions can be adequately maintained by the Forest Service and other management partners.
+As documented in Chapter 2 (See Section 2.3.5, Trail Partnership Action Plan), Heavenly Mountain Resort would be responsible for monitoring the trails and providing an additional "fair share" (either monitory or in kind) support to operate and maintain the trail to the Trail Management Objectives.
+Fair share would be established determined by establishing a baseline prior to the project and monitoring after the project implementation, either by using existing survey data or new surveys conducted by the trail stakeholders.

 While these trails would continue to be managed as shared-use, trail design specifications (e.g. tread width, obstructions, and clearing limits) would relate directly to the experience of each use group on a trail, and may serve to effectively encourage or discourage certain use types on that trail.
 Key to mitigating use conflict is appropriate signage for each trail, and the proposed projects would include signage throughout the project area.
 Trail signs would inform all users of the designed and recommended uses for each trail at a minimum, and may include other information such as trail name, length, available destinations, and available services.
-Trailhead information promoting trail etiquette and encouraging positive interaction would be included, and has been documented to help set appropriate expectations for all use types and reduce use conflict.21
+Trailhead information promoting trail etiquette and encouraging positive interaction would be included, and has been documented to help set appropriate expectations for all use types and reduce use conflict.22